-The course is designed to teach students the interpretation and integration of hematology, clinical chemistry, and urology within the historical physical examination.
+The course is designed to teach students the procedures for ordering diagnostic imaging, radiological and laboratory tests, interpretation and integration of hematology, clinical chemistry, and urology within the historical physical examination.
 In addition, students will learn and review specifics of universal (standard) precautions.
 At the end of the course, students will understand over 400 lab tests and their reference ranges and will be able to order lab tests when and as appropriate, interpret the findings, and apply the interpretation of lab results to integrated differential diagnostic procedures.
-Finally, students will learn to perform basic readings of imaging studies.
+Finally, students will learn to perform basic readings of imaging studies..